mtli/parscript/README.md

 - Reset the job counter through `-r`
 - Directly edit `job-list.txt` after launched to add more jobs to it
 - If one job fails, it will not affect other jobs and failed jobs will be recorded and reported at the end.
+- Use `-s` to shutdown the machine after all jobs are finished (useful for running jobs on AWS).

 For example:
 `python -m parscript.dispatcher job-list.txt -g 4 -w 2` means running 8 jobs at a time from the job list using 4 GPUs with 2 jobs on each GPU.